 For a truly beautiful example of parallax done right, look no further than the technology giant, Sony Entertainment.
 From game consoles, televisions, and waterproof smartphones and more, the company’s new ad campaign “Be Moved” is absolutely breathtaking.
 Sporting a completely responsive web design, along with stunning images and photography, Sony showcases it’s products in a clean and creative manner customers can’t help but love.

 Tomato Can Blues is all about the captivating story of a cage fighter named Charlie Rowan.
 Beautifully illustrated and crafted, the New York Times hits it out of the park and brings the story to life.
 As readers scroll the page illustrations come to life with stunning animations and special effects.
 By far it’s one of the most creative parallax effects I’ve seen implemented, allowing websites to easily grab the attention of their audience.

 Peugeot Hybrid 4

 This is by far one of the most interesting ad campaigns I’ve seen.
-Peugeot has gone all out this time showcasing a comic book styled ad in order to introduce their new Hybrid4 car technology.
+Peugeot has gone all out this time showcasing a comic book-styled ad in order to introduce their new Hybrid4 car technology.
 As the page is scrolled the story unfolds putting you in the place of a spy, as she extracts information and makes her clean getaway.
-The parallax effects really shines here, as the comic book feel is is accurate and fun.
+The parallax effects really shine here, as the comic book feels it is accurate and fun.